Anthrocon/www/content/Dealers & Artists/alley/index.md

 {{< /details >}}

 {{< details "Where/when is check-in each day?" >}}
-This information is to be determined as we plan out our point-of-entry and access control processes for 2024.
+This information is to be determined as we plan out our point-of-entry and access control processes for 2025.
 Generally, check-in for lottery winners will be about an hour prior to opening to general attendees.
 Lottery winners will be notified of the exact details via email when the lottery results are provided.
 On-site sign-ups will be able to enter the exhibit hall via the normal attendee entrances.
 {{< /details >}}

 {{< details "I'm not an artist, but I want to help.
 How can I help out?" >}}
 We have a constant need for staffing and volunteers.
 Contact our volunteer coordinator and let them know you want to work for Artists Alley/Con Store.
 They'll send you where you need to be.
 You can also apply online in advance on our [Volunteer page](/volunteer) so our team has your information on-hand.
 {{< /details >}}

-{{< details "I'm mashing that "Would You Like To Know More" button, but nothing is happening.
-What should I do?" >}}
+{{< details "Where can I get more information about the Artists Alley?" >}}
 Contact us!
 You can reach the Artists Alley director at [alley@anthrocon.org](mailto:alley@anthrocon.org)
 {{< /details >}}